Art and Design

 The Big Draw

-For The Big Draw this year, the whole school were given the opportunity to work with Hardeep Singh Sahota, who has exhibited his Bhangra Lexicon light painting series at Yorkshire Sculpture Park.
+For The Big Draw 2024, the whole school were given the opportunity to work with Hardeep Singh Sahota, who has exhibited his Bhangra Lexicon light painting series at Yorkshire Sculpture Park.
 The Big Draw theme this year was 'Drawing With Your Senses' so we used Bhangra music to dance to and a camera on a slow shutter speed to capture all of our movement.
 It was a very different way of drawing for the children than they are used to and they enjoyed it immensely!

 Sketchbooks